slapcat/bureau/README.md

 4. Start bureau in daemon mode or with systemd:
 ```
 ./bureau &                               # daemon
-systemctl enable --now bureau.timer      # systemd
+systemctl enable --now bureau.service    # systemd
 ```

 Systemd will generate files owned by `root:root`.
-If you want to use bureau for user files, you can copy the systemd unit files to the user-specific directory:
+If you want to use bureau for user files, you can copy the systemd unit file to the user-specific directory:
 ```
-cp /etc/systemd/system/bureau.* ~/.config/systemd/user/
+cp /etc/systemd/system/bureau.service ~/.config/systemd/user/
 systemctl --user daemon-reload
-systemctl --user --now bureau.timer bureau.service
+systemctl enable --user --now bureau.service
 ```

-The `bureau.timer` unit file runs every 5 minutes by default.

 5. The new file should be available instantly:
 ```